Today we’re looking at the Seiko Shogun vs Sumo.

 Anyway, just like the Seiko Shogun, the Seiko Sumo comes with white markers as well.
 Its contrast with the blue dial makes the watch super attractive as well.

-Still on the Seiko Shogun vs Sumo, we’re now checking out the markers and complications of the watches which are also quite similar.
+In the table below, we will be checking out the markers and complications of the Seiko Shogun and Sumo watches, which are also quite similar.

 | The markers on the Seiko Shogun representing the hours and minutes are quite typical.
 These are pretty much the same kind of markers you see on dive watches, especially Seiko dive watches. |